 The first stage of enrollment in GOG-0265 was successfully completed with 26 patients treated and met the predetermined safety and efficacy criteria required to proceed into the second stage of patient enrollment.
 Clinical data from the first stage of GOG-0265 was presented at the American Gynecological & Obstetrical Society ("AGOS") annual meeting on September 17, 2015.
 Overall survival at 12 months was 38.5% (10/26) (the conditional power needed in order to progress to Stage 2 was \geq 20%), and, among patients who had received the full treatment regimen of 3 doses of axalimogene filolisbac, the 12-month survival rate was 55.6% (10/18).
-The adverse events observed in the first stage of the study have been consistent with those reported in other clinical studies with axalimogene filolisbac.
-It was well-tolerated, with Grade 1-2 fatigue, chills, and fever the most commonly reported Adverse Events ("AE"); six patients experienced a treatment-related Grade 3 or Grade 4 AE, which was considered possibly-related to axalimogene filolisbac.
+The adverse events observed in the first stage of the study were consistent with those reported in other clinical studies with axalimogene filolisbac.

 Stage 2 of the study began enrollment in February 2015 which included a protocol amendment to allow patients to continue to receive repeat cycles of therapy until disease progression.
 Stage 2 enrollment was temporarily suspended with the clinical hold in October 2015.
 Prior to re-initiating enrollment of a new cohort of Stage 2 patients, Advaxis and the GOG Foundation/NRG Oncology examined the 12-month survival rate and safety data obtained from the 24 patients who had previously enrolled in Stage 2.
 The Stage 2 population demonstrated that treatment with axalimogene filolisbac resulted in a 37.5% (9/24) 12-month survival rate.
 This data was consistent with the findings in Stage 1 that showed a 38.5% 12-month survival rate, despite a greater proportion of Stage 2 patients having failed bevacizumab treatment.
 Taken together, the available data from both stages of GOG-0265 comprise a Phase 2 clinical trial with 50 subjects with a 12 month survival rate of 38% (19/50).
 The protocol defined logistic model-based calculation of the expected 12-month milestone survival rate was calculated to be 24.5 percent using the key predictors from the patients enrolled in the study.
 The 12 month survival rate of 38 percent of axalimogene filolisbac represents a 52 percent improvement over the expected 12-month milestone survival rate of 24.5 percent.

-In the second stage of the study, 15 out of 24 patients experienced a Grade 1 or Grade 2 TRAE associated with axalimogene filolisbac infusion.
-The most common Grade 1 or Grade 2 TRAEs were hypotension and symptoms related to cytokine release (e.g., nausea, chills, fever).
-Nine out of 24 patients experienced a Grade 3 TRAE and two out of 24 patients experienced a Grade 4 TRAE, which were hypotension and symptoms related to cytokine release.
+Overall, 28 out of 50 (56%) patients experienced a Grade 1 or Grade 2 TRAE associated with axalimogene filolisbac infusion.
+The most common (>30%) Grade 1 or Grade 2 TRAEs were fatigue, chills, anemia, nausea and fever.
+Eighteen (36%) patients experienced a Grade 3 TRAE and two patients experienced a Grade 4 AE, considered possibly related to treatment was a klebsiella lung infection in one patient, and hypotension/cytokine related symptoms in another patient.

-In October 2016, upon review of these findings, the Company announced early closure of GOG-0265.
-Based on these data, the Company plans on pursuing regulatory opportunities for this unmet medical need in Europe in 2017, and is planning to initiate a Phase 3 registrational trial in 2017 in the metastatic cervical cancer setting.
-Results from the GOG-0265 study will be presented at the Society of Gynecologic Oncology ("SGO") meeting on March 14, 2017 and was selected for an oral late-breaker presentation.
+In October 2016, upon review of these findings, we announced early closure of GOG-0265.
+Results from the GOG-0265 study were presented as an oral late-breaker presentation at the Society of Gynecologic Oncology ("SGO") annual meeting on March 14, 2017.
+Based on these data, we plan on pursuing regulatory opportunities for this unmet medical need in Europe in 2017.